oberhamsi/oberhamsi.github.com/site/index.md

-# VirtueJs

-VirtueJs is a loosely coupled web application framework on top of [RingoJs](http://ringojs.org).
-It pulls together the best of breed Ringo packages to provide templating, a view engine and an ORM.
+Ringo & His Band help you build websites on top of [RingoJs](http://ringojs.org).
+It pulls together a couple of Ringo packages to provide templating, a view engine and an ORM.

 ## What's cool about it?